RHT-20/Smell-of-some-Programming-Languages/README.md

-# Smell-of-some-Programming-Languages
+# basic-syntax-of-some-programming-languages
-Basic syntax of some programming languages
+This repository contains the basic syntax of some programming languages